Workflows allow you to automate many of the manual tasks you need to do each day.

 We'll be releasing a new trigger specifically for this case soon.

-link Will my workflows get triggered again if I create or update records in the workflow actions?
+link Will my workflows get triggered again if I create or update records as part of the workflow actions?

 No. Record create or update actions in workflows do not cause further workflows to be triggered.